wiedymi/mediabunny/docs/guide/media-sources.md

 ### Video encoding config

-All video sources that handle encoding internally require you to specify a `VideoEncodingConfiguration`, specifying the codec configuration to use:
+All video sources that handle encoding internally require you to specify a `VideoEncodingConfig`, specifying the codec configuration to use:
 ```ts
 type VideoEncodingConfig = {
 	codec: VideoCodec;